ca-montenegro/Stock-Price-Prediction-Using-Recurrent-Neural-Network-LSTM/README.md

 After converting the dataset into OHLC average, it becomes one column data.
 This has been converted into two column time series data, 1st column consisting stock price of time t, and second column of time t+1.
 All values have been normalized between 0 and 1.
 # Model:
 Two sequential LSTM layers have been stacked together and one dense layer is used to build the RNN model using Keras deep learning library.
 Since this is a regression task, 'linear' activation has been used in final layer.
-# Version:
-Python 2.7 and latest versions of all libraries including deep learning library Keras and Tensorflow.
 # Training:
 75% data is used for training.
 Adagrad (adaptive gradient algorithm) optimizer is used for faster convergence.
 After training starts it will look like: